Successor-Predecessor Intrinsic Exploration: Conclusion

-We instantiated SPIE using the SR and the PR, but we note that SPIE is a general framework that can be implemented with other formulations (e.g., predictive error in a temporally backward direction~\cite{yu2021learning, yu2021playvirtual}) and with more advanced neural architectures.
+We instantiate SPIE using the SR and the PR, but we note that SPIE is a general framework that can be implemented with other formulations (e.g., predictive error in a temporally backward direction~\citep{yu2021learning, yu2021playvirtual}) and with more advanced neural architectures (including those currently unthought of).
 Although here we have examined the empirical properties of SPIE, the theoretical underpinnings for SPIE and the bottleneck seeking exploratory behavior bears further investigation.
-Our definition of $r_{\text{SR-R}}$ overlaps with the successor contingency~\cite{namboodiri2021learning,gallistel2014temporal}, which has long been recognised for learning causal relationship between predictors and reward~\cite{jenkins1965judgment}.
-An interesting venue for future work is to investigate the implications of SPIE for causally guided exploration in RL, which might lead to more ethologically plausible exploration strategies.
-Another interesting direction for future work is to investigate the implications of SPIE in human exploration, where we could utilise SPIE to investigate how human balance local (e.g., visitation counts) versus global (e.g., environment structure) information for exploration in sequential decision tasks~\cite{acuna2008structure,brandle2022intrinsically}.
+Specifically, more work needs to be done to probe the theoretical property of using SF and PF in continuous settings.
+Our definition of $r_{\text{SR-R}}$ overlaps with the successor contingency~\citep{namboodiri2021learning,gallistel2014temporal}, which has long been recognised for learning causal relationship between predictors and reward~\citep{jenkins1965judgment}.
+An interesting venue for future work is to investigate the implications of SPIE for causally guided exploration in RL.
+Another interesting direction for future work is to investigate the implications of SPIE in human exploration, where we could utilise SPIE to investigate how human balance local (e.g., visitation counts) versus global (e.g., environment structure) information for exploration in sequential decision tasks~\citep{acuna2008structure,brandle2022intrinsically}.